tvhahn/EarthGAN/devlog/README.md

 ### Thoughts

-This is my first true foray into GANs, and GANs seem even finickier than your "normal" deep learning system.
+This is my first true foray into GANs, and GANs seem even finickier than your "normal" deep learning techniques.
 But like so many things in life, you learn by doing.

 ![machine_learning](https://imgs.xkcd.com/comics/machine_learning.png)